libremesh/lime-ui-ng/README.md

 # lime-ui-ng
-New generation user interface for libremesh
+New generation user interface for libremesh using websockets

+Current status: **development**